OdedRotem314/DM4ISL/README.md

 - **INFERENCE notebook**:

-    This notebook demonstrates how to predict a flouresnce image using a trained DDPM4ISL model and brightfield input images.
+    This notebook demonstrates how to predict a flouresence image using a trained DDPM4ISL model and brightfield input images.

 - **RESULTS_ANALYSIS**:

-    This notebook provides a detailed walkthrough of how to analyze prediction results using all evaluation metrics described in the paper.
+    This notebook demonstrates how to analyze prediction results using all evaluation metrics described in the paper.

 ### Data